NadiaDelia/SexualisierteGewalt.vue/README.md

-# Sexualized Violence in Switzerland
+# Sexualised Violence in Switzerland

 **Data Visualization Project**
 *Bern Academy of the Arts – Generative Data Design*

-This project visualizes the incidence of sexualized violence in Switzerland using official statistics and explores interaction-driven forms of data representation.
+This project visualizes the incidence of sexualised violence in Switzerland using official statistics and explores interaction-driven forms of data representation.

 ---